San Gregorio de Polanco is a Uruguayan city located in the department of Tacuarembó, in the north of the country.

 Currently, the city is recognized for its street art and has an important presence of galleries and murals in its streets and public spaces.

-See more information about San Gregorio de Polanco
+See places to visit in San Gregorio de Polanco

 See also information on Durazno.